mirmohammad/LCSAR/README.md

 # LCSAR
-Land Classification using SAR Imagery
+RADARSAT-2 Synthetic-Aperture Radar Land Cover Segmentation using Deep Convolutional Neural Networks

+Accepted: WAAMI2020-ICPR

 ## Review
 In this project, we evaluate the performance of state-of-the-art deep learning models on SAR images to performe land classification.